 Exit interviews are important because they offer a deeper look at your workplace culture, day-to-day processes, management solutions, and employee morale.
 The purpose of an exit interview is to assess the overall employee experience within your organization and identify opportunities to improve retention and engagement.

 When completed in a consistent and standardized way, these interviews can help you foster positive relationships and a welcoming working environment.
-If you aren’t already completing exit interviews, consider the value they can bring to your company.
+If you aren’t already completing exit interviews, their purpose can bring a lot of value to your company.

 We’ve compiled a list of 10 reasons highlighting the importance of exit interviews to help your organization get the data and insights needed to create a more positive work environment and to protect your organization from risk.

 - Departing employees are generally more forthcoming than those still in their jobs